TimTree/games-by-tim/content/pages/grab-bag.md

 2. [The Frozen Desktop!](/blog/powerpoint-pranks-2/)
 3. [Huh, Where's da Screen?!](/blog/powerpoint-pranks-3/)

+***

 ## External links

-**W3Schools -** Interested in learning Web development?
-W3Schools has the tools you need to get started. [http://www.w3schools.com/](http://www.w3schools.com/ "http://www.w3schools.com/")
+**GatsbyJS -** This website is built with GatsbyJS, which you can learn more about here. [https://www.gatsbyjs.com/](https://www.gatsbyjs.com/)

+**Hyvor Talk -** Comments are managed with Hyvor Talk, which you can learn more about here. [https://talk.hyvor.com/](https://talk.hyvor.com/ "https://talk.hyvor.com/")

 **PowerPoint Creative Forum** - A PowerPoint community where I share some of my projects here.
-This forum is another way to communicate with me and fellow PowerPoint creators. [http://forum.rusnakcreative.com/forum](http://forum.rusnakcreative.com/forum "http://forum.rusnakcreative.com/forum")
+This forum is another way to communicate with me and fellow PowerPoint creators. [https://powerpointcreative.forumotion.com/forum](https://powerpointcreative.forumotion.com/forum)

-**Escape the Tower: The Flash Version -** Once you beat my Escape the Tower, you should try this Escape the Tower!
-The game is flash-based, and the gameplay is rather different.
-Which Escape the Tower do you prefer more: mine or the flash version? [http://www.gamershood.com/escape_the_tower.htm](http://www.gamershood.com/escape_the_tower.htm "http://www.gamershood.com/escape_the_tower.htm")